 An easy recipe for a delicious basil frittata.
-Excellent for brunch, and leftovers make a wonderful low carb breakfast or snack.
+It’s excellent for brunch, and leftovers make a wonderful low carb breakfast or snack.

-Leftovers keep well for several days, and make a great quick breakfast or snack.
+Leftovers of this basil frittata keep well in the fridge, in an airtight container, for 3-4 days.
+They make a great quick breakfast or snack.

 - 8 large eggs